Europe Inc cuts jobs as economy sputters | Business

 The Swedish payments company is slashing 10% of its 7,000-strong workforce after rampant inflation and the war in Ukraine hit business sentiment.
 MONTE DEI PASCHI DI SIENA

-The Italian state-owned bank in August agreed with unions to shed thousands of jobs, as it works towards commitments to cut costs.
-The deal will see 3,500 Monte dei Paschi employees within seven years of their pension age leave by Nov.
-30 through an early retirement scheme.
+The Italian state-owned bank has agreed with unions to cut 4,125 staff, out of a total of 21,015, by the end of the year through a costly, voluntary early retirement scheme.
 PHILIPS

 The Dutch medical equipment maker will cut around 4,000 jobs, or 5% of its workforce, to counter falling sales and after a massive recall of its respiratory machines.
 SALMAR